Glazing Bars

 Self Supporting Glazing Bars

 For a contemporary and cost effective solution to your glazing needs and the perfect addition to carports and conservatories and lean to roofs, self supporting glazing bars can be installed without the need for supporting rafters or frames.
-The Lonsdale range of self-supporting glazing bars consists of various size sections to short long and short spans.
+The Lonsdale range consists of various size sections to long and short spans.
 Typical maximum spans are 4000mm for single glazing and 5000mm for double glazing subject to design wind & snow loads.

 Learn about our self supporting glazing bar solutions for porticos, conservatories, lean tos, canopies and other structures.